ayamaher/fleet-managment-system/README.md

 <p> 1.
 A public github repository containing your code.
 Make sure proper .gitignore is in place.
 Commit messages will be checked.</p>
 <p> 2.
 Database dump with proper data to be tested. </p>
 <p> 3.
 Proper README.md file explaining how to a.
 Access the administration area b.
 Any special configs needed to run the application.  </p>
-<p> 4. ** Bonus: Use docker or vagrant so that the app runs with one command via the terminal.
-Expected Stuff We expect you to do proper validation where applicable in any user input.
-Database structure and authentication techniques are also core part of this task.  </p>
+<p> 4. ** Bonus: Use docker or vagrant so that the app runs with one command via the terminal. </p>
+## Expected Stuff
+<p> We expect you to do proper validation where applicable in any user input.</p>
+<p> Database structure and authentication techniques are also core part of this task.  </p>

 ## Task Description Robusta studio wants to build a fleet-management system (bus-booking system) Having:
 <p> 1- Egypt cities as stations [Cairo, Giza, AlFayyum, AlMinya, Asyut...] </p>